giantswarm/gitops-template/README.md

 *Warning:* This repository is of a preview quality right now and still a work in progress.
 Please bear in mind that it might have some elements that are not strictly needed or left loose after we ported some ideas from other repositories.
+Work in progress and new features are tracked [in this ticket](https://github.com/giantswarm/giantswarm/issues/21243).

 ## Using this repository